Penicillium expansum: Hosts and disease development

-In apples, the colors of the lesions may vary with variety, from lighter-brown on green and yellow apple varieties to dark-brown on the deeper-red and other darker-color varieties.
+In apples, the colors of the lesions may vary with variety, from lighter-brown on green and yellow apple varieties, to dark-brown on the deeper-red and other darker-color varieties.
 Varieties particularly susceptible to P. expansum infection include McIntosh, Golden Supreme, and Golden Delicious.

 Both sweet and sour cherries are affected by P. expansum.
 Cherry varieties found to be particularly susceptible to P. expansum infection were mainly early varieties, including Navalinda and Burlat.

 Diagnosis

-Penicillium expansum can be identified by its morphological characteristics and secondary metabolites in fruit or in axenic culture.
-The presence of the secondary metabolite patulin can suggest P. expansum infection, but this method is not species-specific as a number of different Penicillium species and their allies produce patulin.
+Penicillium expansum can be identified by its morphological characteristics and secondary metabolites in fruit, or in axenic culture.
+The presence of the secondary metabolite patulin can suggest P. expansum infection, but this method is not species-specific, as a number of different Penicillium species and their allies produce patulin.
 Patulin presence can be assayed using high-performance liquid chromatography with ultraviolet detection.
 Molecular methods based on species-specific genes can speed identification.

 Environment

 Penicillium expansum grows best in wet, cool (<25C) conditions.
-P. expansum was found to grow most efficiently in a temperature range of 15-27 degrees Celsius, with slower growth at lower and higher temperatures.
-P. expansum grows best in wet conditions; growth rate was fastest at a relative humidity of 90%.
+P. expansum was found to grow most efficiently in a temperature range of 15–27 degrees Celsius (~59–81 °F), with slower growth at lower and higher temperatures.
+P. expansum grows best in wet conditions; growth rate has been found to be fastest at a relative humidity of 90%.
 P. expansum infection acidifies host tissues via the secretion of organic acids, and that acidification enhances fungal development, indicating a link between environmental acidity and P. expansum virulence.

 Disease cycle

 P. expansum infects a fruit via wounds through which the conidia are able to enter.
 Usually, puncturing, bruising, and limb rubs occur during harvesting, packaging, and processing of the fruit, all of which provide sites through which spores can enter the fruit.
 Conidia can be found in soil, decaying debris, and tree bark, and can survive cold temperatures.
 Conidia may be isolated from the air of the orchard and packaging house, on the walls of the packaging houses, and from the water and fungicide solution into which harvested fruits are dunked before packaging or storage.
 Exposure to conidia at any step of growth, harvesting, processing, shipping, and storage can lead to inoculation and disease.
 Conidia that have gained access via a wound can germinate to form a germ tube.
-This germ tube will continue to grow as hyphae which colonize the fruit, killing fruit cells in an expanding infection.
+This germ tube will continue to grow as hyphae, which colonize the fruit, killing fruit cells in an expanding infection.

 If the fungus has colonized the fruit with mycelium, the formation of conidiophores occurs on the surface or subsurface of the hyphae.
 The conidiophores are mostly smooth-walled terverticillate penicilli.
 A terverticillate pencilii has multiple branch points below the phialides, the cells that the conidia are attached to.
 However, at times, the penicilli may be rough or biverticillate (only two levels of branching).
 The phialides are packed close together with nearly a cylindrical shape.
 The conidia are dry, smooth, elliptical, and "dull-green" in color and are often disseminated by wind currents.

 Sexual reproduction has not been observed in nature for P. expansum.